Baidu, Inc. (BIDU) Q4 2020 Earnings Call Transcript | AlphaStreet

 Herman Yu — Chief Financial Officer

 Yeah, and let me just add a little, Greg.
 I think Robin was very modest with regards to answering your talent question.
-Robin talked about how he spends his time, but more importantly, as you may know, over the last two years, we have significantly strengthened our bench strength.
-So when you look at, for example, the lead of our mobile ecosystem though, he’s a PhD, and we not only have him from very young, joining us six, seven years ago.
-And also, if you look at over the last 12 months, we’ve been aggressively hiring good talents underneath.
+Robin talked about how he spends his time.
+But more importantly, as you may know, over the last two years, we have significantly strengthened our bench strength.
+So when you look at, for example, the lead of our mobile ecosystem, Dou, he’s a PhD.
+And we not only have — know him from very young, joining us six, seven years ago.
+And also, if you look at over the last 12 months, we’ve been aggressively hiring good talents underneath, Dou.
 If you look at Dr. Wang, again, he’s a PhD, and we have been helping him build his team underneath too.
 And you look at, for example, our EV company, we’re looking for a CEO who’s out in the industry.
 So in addition to the times, Robin time and people from group management, we do spend a lot of time building talent.
-And I think that’s why Robin is versatile, be able to manage all these businesses because a lot of it is on building that middle stream at Baidu for each of the business groups so that they can run more autonomously, as Robin had mentioned [Indecipherable] and so forth.
+And I think that’s why Robin is versatile, being able to manage all these businesses because a lot of it is on building that middle stream at Baidu for each of the business groups so that they can run more autonomously, as Robin had mentioned, centers and so forth.

 Operator